joepegler/Cryptocurrency-Arbitrage-Bot/README.md

 2. The strategy doesn't need to transfer funds (USD or BTC) between Bitcoin exchanges.
 The buy/sell and sell/buy trading activities are done in parallel on two different exchanges, independently.
 This means that there is no need to deal with transfer latency issues.

+A situational explanation can be found [in the wiki](https://github.com/joepegler/Cryptocurrency-Arbitrage-Bot/wiki)

 ### Installation